ibiofab/COPIES/README.md

 ### Usage

 #### Command Line
-`COPIES` can be accessed from the command line.
+`CRISPR-COPIES` can be accessed from the command line.
 For information on optional arguments and flags, run
 ```
 python sites.py -h
 ```